lsa-mis/bearriver_application/README.md

-# Bear River Writers' Conference Registration
+# Bear River Writers' Conference Application
 Allows individuals to register for the Bear River Writers conference held at the University of Michigan every year.
 It consists of an application and a payment system with receipts.

 ## Getting Started